 At some point in the career of any scientist, developer, or inventor, the question of whether or not to patent their discovery comes into play.
 It is often a difficult decision to make, one that necessitates serious conversation regarding the advantages and disadvantages of patents.
 This back and forth is even more evident in startup companies, where the technology is fresh and the stakes are high.
 Due to this, new companies often face a sort of “patent dilemma.”

 Naturally, inventors have an interest in protecting their intellectual property.
 Understandably so, as developing a novel software, machine, or product takes a significant amount of time and resources.
-As inventors foray into the legal world of patents and trade secrets, there is often a need to balance the interests of several different parties and ensure that their intellectual property is handled properly.
+As inventors foray into the legal world of patents and trade secrets, there is often a need to balance the interests of several different parties and ensure that their IP is handled properly.
 For instance, the presence of capital investors may influence the decision to move forward with a patent.

 The Types Of Intellectual Property